yandex/yandex-tank/docs/tutorial.rst

   if __name__ == "__main__":
       #usage sample below
+      #target's hostname and port
+      #this will be resolved to IP for TCP connection
       host = 'test.host.ya.ru'
       port = '8080'
       namespace = '/some/path'
+      #below you should specify or able to operate with
+      #virtual server name on your target
       headers = {
           'Host': 'ya.ru'
       }